Engagement Session Planning Guide

 Make a Statement

 Pairing an accessory or two with your outfit can really help bring some extra dimension to your images.
-Big statement necklaces bring a lot of pop to the photos, while the smaller, delicate ones are not as noticeable on camera.
+Bold statement necklaces bring a lot of pop to the photos, while the smaller, delicate ones are not as noticeable on camera.
 Belts, bracelets and earrings bring great visual interest, so choose one or two that don’t compete for attention.
 Fresh florals in a crown or bouquet can be a really romantic touch as well!

 Go Pro: Hair & Makeup

 Splurge a little!
 If you were considering getting your hair and makeup done, this is the perfect opportunity to treat yourself!
-Professional hair and makeup is on the top of most of my brides’ checklists because it looks amazing and removes the stress of getting ready on your own.
+Professional hair and makeup is on the top of most of our brides’ checklists because it looks amazing and removes the stress of getting ready on your own.
 Whether it’s lash extensions or blown-out hair, professional hair and makeup will give you an extra boost of confidence in front of the camera, and it always photographs like a dream.
 You will cherish these images forever and so investing in professional hair and makeup can be an extra fun way to celebrate the occasion and allow you to be extra confident during your shoot!
-If you’re working with a makeup artist, have her apply your makeup in natural light, if possible, so that it looks fresh and not too heavy.
-Plus, that’s the type of light I’ll be shooting in, so it’ll give you the best expectation of how it will translate on camera.
-Most of my brides feel like their makeup is “too much” at first, since it’s more than you would wear on a normal day, so if you feel that way at the beginning, don’t worry!
-Good makeup artists know how to get it just right for the camera — and my brides always love the final result.
+If you’re working with a makeup artist, have them apply your makeup in natural light, if possible, so that it looks fresh and not too heavy.
+Plus, that’s the type of light we’ll be shooting in, so it’ll give you the best expectation of how it will translate on camera.
+Most of our brides feel like their makeup is “too much” at first, since it’s more than you would wear on a normal day, so if you feel that way at the beginning, don’t worry!
+Good makeup artists know how to get it just right for the camera — and our brides always love the final result.
 If you need a recommendation for hair and makeup, just let me know and I’ll send you the contact information for some of my favorite hair and makeup artists.
 They’re sweet as pie, talented as heck, unbelievable professionals and wonderful people.
 You’ll LOVE them, and I know they’ll take good care of you!

 Quick Tip: Confidence.
 It’s always the best accessory.